 Do you require work experience to be eligible?

 Work experience is not required.
-Many of our applicants do not have work experience beyond internships and co-ops.
+A certain number of our applicants do not have work experience beyond internships and co-ops.

 Do you require the GRE?

 We do not require the GRE for admission.